Venuxs420/gshade_cx_mac/README.md

 <hr>
 <br>
 <img src="/gh images/sims4p.png"></a> </p><br>

-<h3>This guide has additional steps for Sims 4 players using Crossover on Mac</h3>
-<h3>The native Mac version of Sims 4 is NOT supported!!!!!</h3>
-<h3>Install Origin inside Crossover first, and use the Windows version of Sims 4</h3>

 <hr>
 Support inside the <b>XIV on Mac</B> discord in #support-gshade text channel: https://xivmac.com/discord
 <hr>